Awards and Recognition

 These awards are evaluated at the state level.
 National awards maintain a separate nomination and selection process.
 For more information on additional awards selected at the national level, please click here.

 Each year, the S.C.
 Chamber and South Carolina SHRM State Council recognize the state’s top human resources professional.
 The award is given to an individual in the human resources field who has made significant contributions to both their organization and the community.
-The finalists and winner are recognized during at the awards luncheon at the annual Human Resources Conference.
+In 2018, they will also present the inaugural Human Resources Rising Star award.
+This award is given to an individual with fewer than 10 years' professional experience in human resources who has already made an impact.
+The finalists and winner are recognized at the annual Human Resources Conference.

 The Excellence in Community Diversity Award, established in 2013, recognizes an individual who has made significant contributions to expanding the cause of diversity awareness in South Carolina, past and present.
 Individuals are judged based on education, military and/or civil service, non-profit service, community outreach and individual volunteers.